datamunjr/kickbox-integration/readme.txt

 = What happens if the API is unavailable? =

 If the Kickbox API is unavailable, the plugin will log the error but won't block the checkout process, ensuring your customers can still complete their purchases.

-= Can I verify emails in bulk? =

-Yes, the plugin includes batch verification functionality for existing customers.
-You can select multiple customers and verify their emails at once.

 == Screenshots ==